jxmot/sonoff_mini_diy-server_client/README.md

 </p>

 ## Project To Do

-* Display the Mini's WiFi signal strength, may aid in trouble shooting potential connection issues.
 * **Alexa** - modify the Node application so that Alexa can be used to operate it.
 * Create a version where the client's HTML file is served through the Node application. *Investigate the worth first.*